Top five CV problems to avoid

 It is important to make your CV stand out, but don’t use colour, coloured paper, or a photo, unless the job application specifically requests them or you are applying for a creative role.
 And don’t be tempted to mix fonts to try to create interest – it doesn’t work!

-This is probably the most common one, particuarly at Premium CVs.
+This is by far the most common one at Premium CVs.
 The usual rule of thumb is no longer than two pages, or three maximum if it’s a complicated CV, or you have lots of relevant experience at a high level.
 Likewise, if you’ve recently graduated with no full-time experience you may not have as much as 2 pages of information.
-In this case one page is absolutely fine, so don’t try to pad it out with irrelevant info.
+In this case one page is absolutely fine, so don’t try to pad it out with waffle.

 Article written by Sue Edwards, CV Writer.